Classical Verification of Quantum Computations in Linear Time: Analysis of the Individual Phase Test ( )

 \section{Analysis of the Individual Phase Test ($\fInPhTest$)}

-In this section we analyze the implication of the individual phase test ($\fInPhTest$). \begin{enumerate} \item In the first subsection we will give two linear algebra lemmas which are the basis for later proofs. \item In the second subsection we will show the optimality of $\OPT$ for the winning probability of $\fInPhTest$.
-Recall that the $\OPT$ is defined to be $\frac{1}{3}\cos^2(\pi/8)$ in Section \ref{sec:4}. \item In the third subsection we will show how $\fInPhTest$ helps us make progress towards proving the verifiability of $\fpreRSPV$.
-As discussed in the introduction, we will show the state is indistinguishable under the operator $\cP$ defined later.
-And the operation of $\cP$ transforms a pre-phase-honest form to a phase-honest form. \end{enumerate} Recall that in the $\fInPhTest$ the client-side inputs are values of registers $\bK^{(0)},\bTheta^{(0)}$.
-For the simplicity of current discussions we make $\bK^{(0)}$ implicit and make $\bTheta^{(0)}$ explicit.
+In this section we analyze the implication of the individual phase test ($\fInPhTest$). \begin{enumerate} \item In Section \ref{sec:10.1} we will give two linear algebra lemmas which are the basis for later proofs. \item In Section \ref{sec:10.2} we show the optimal winning probability of $\fInPhTest$ is $\OPT$.
+Recall that the $\OPT$ is defined to be $\frac{1}{3}\cos^2(\pi/8)$ in Section \ref{sec:4}. \item In Section \ref{sec:10.3} we construct a randomization operator $\cP$.
+We will show $\cP$ transforms a pre-phase-honest form to a phase-honest form. \item In Section \ref{sec:10.4} we show $\fInPhTest$ implies approximate invariance of a state (under Setup \ref{setup:4}) under $\cP^\dagger\cP$. \end{enumerate} We give a brief review and overview of our analysis of the $\fInPhTest$.
+Recall that in the $\fInPhTest$ the client-side inputs are values of registers $\bK^{(0)},\bTheta^{(0)}$.
 Note that different values of $\bTheta^{(0)}$ corresponds to different server-side states.
-In more detail, when the value of $\bTheta^{(0)}$ is $(\theta^{(0)}_0,\theta^{(0)}_1)$: \begin{itemize} \item Honestly, the server should hold $\frac{1}{\sqrt{2}}(e^{\theta_0^{(0)}\mi\pi/4}\ket{x_0^{(0)}}+e^{\theta_1^{(0)}\mi\pi/4}\ket{x_1^{(0)}})$. \item In the malicious setting, if we additionally assume the server's state is semi-honest and invariant under $\cR_1$ (or equivalently, has been randomized by $\cR_1$), its state could be written as
+In more detail, when the value of $\bTheta^{(0)}$ is $(\theta^{(0)}_0,\theta^{(0)}_1)$, the malicious server's state, assuming it's in Setup \ref{setup:4} and basis-honest form of $\bK^{(0)}$, could be expressed as (where we omit the client-side registers):

-And $\fInPhTest$ aims at testing $\ket{\varphi_{0,\theta_0^{(0)}}}$, $\ket{\varphi_{1,\theta_1^{(0)}}}$ satisfy: there exist $\ket{\varphi_0},\ket{\varphi_1}$ such that \end{itemize} In more detail, in $\fInPhTest$ (Protocol \ref{prtl:rephtest}) for the extra phase bias of Hadamard test, one of three choices is chosen randomly, which corresponds to two cases: \begin{itemize} \item The extra bias is $0,4$: the server is required to make the client output $\fpass$ in these two tests, which verifies \item The extra bias is $1$: the server is expected to make the client output $\fwin$ to the score register with close-to-optimal winning probability ($=\frac{1}{3}\cos^2(\pi/8)$), which verifies \end{itemize} These two types of tests, when combined together, will certify the relations of these states.
-In the next subsection we first provide the linear algebra lemmas that support the statement ``\eqref{eq:159d}\eqref{eq:160d} could verify \eqref{eq:158d}''.